bkader/KPack/README.md

 It can be useful in certain situation.
 It delays macros, that's all.
 It doesn't work for protected function such `use`, `cast`, `target` ... etc. Example: `/in 5 /y Hello There`: in 5sec it yells Hello.

-## 43. SpellIDs:
+## 43. ID:

-Adds spells and items IDs to tooltips.
+Adds spell, item, quest and achievement IDs to tooltips.

 ## 44. Tooltip Module: